-- Are there social occasions when your community comes together to share food and wine?
+- Are there social occasions in which your community comes together to share food and wine?
 Is it possible to involve the catechumens in these social occasions as a way of welcoming them? - You could use a carafe of wine and the open Scriptures as a focus for prayer.
-A suitable song could be 'Taste and see/Drink in the richness' (GA 35).
+A suitable song could be Taste and See/Drink in the Richness (GA 35).
 Pray for all those who do not have enough food or drink to sustain them.
-Pray for the abundance of God's blessing on your journey.
+Pray for the abundance of God's blessing in your own journey.
 Conclude with the prayer of exorcism in the RCIA at §94K.